Makes 12 doughnuts, Recipe developed from The Worktop

 Making doughnuts is a commitment.
 You should never approach deep frying with a cavalier attitude.
 You should also never make a dozen doughnuts without mouths to feed.

 Make sure you have a proper thermometer; one that you can leave in the pan for the deep frying duration.
 Have at least two cooling racks and place baking sheets or baking parchment under them to catch cascading glaze.
-Read the recipe properly before you jump in; there’s a lot of moving parts and nothing ruins a day like an over prooved dough.
+Read the recipe properly before you jump in; there are a lot of moving parts and nothing ruins a day like an over-prooved dough.

 Godspeed my fellow bakers.

 - 450ml Irn Bru, reduced to 200ml

 - 2 large eggs

 - 1 teaspoon salt

 - 535g bread flour (plus more for rolling out the dough)